About Me

 The “IM IN YR HEADSPIN” is an example/attempt at humor.
 HEADSPIN is the name of the loop.
 Crafting these names to something funny will provide a future code maintenance geek some LULZ in the future.

-2 Responses to “LOLCODE: Part 4, A New Beginning”
+2 thoughts on “LOLCODE: Part 4, A New Beginning”